-The International Securities Identification Number or ISIN Code is a unique code that is used to identify specific securities.
-The National Numbering Agency (NNA) – a country-specific establishment – allocates ISINs for all the securities issued in the country.
+The International Securities Identification Number or ISIN Code is a unique code that is used to identify securities.
+The National Numbering Agency (NNA) – a country-specific establishment – is responsible for allocating ISINs for all the securities issued in the country.

 1. History of ISIN System

 The ISIN numbering system dates back to the year 1981.
 However, it wasn’t widely used until the year 1989.
 That year, the Group of 30 (G30) nations called for all their members to adopt the numbering system and use it to distinguish between various investment tools.
-A year later, the International Organisation for Standardisation (ISO) joined the group and started using the ISO 6166 standard as its initial reference.
-Until the start of the 21st century, the ISIN code data was distributed using disks until transmission via the internet.
-In 2004, the ISIN code became even more important when the European Union (EU) mandated the use of the system for significant regulatory reporting needs.
+A year later, the International Organisation for Standardisation (ISO) joined the Group and started using the ISO 6166 standard as its reference.
+Until the year 2000, the ISIN code data was distributed using disks till transmission via the internet.
+In the year 2004, the ISIN code became extremely important when the European Union (EU) mandated the use of the system for significant regulatory reporting needs.

 2. Main Features of the ISIN

 All those involved in trading securities internationally have to use the ISIN numbering scheme.
-In that sense, the ISIN numbering is the de facto standard for securities trading.
+In that sense, the ISIN numbering is the de facto standard to trade securities.
 The United States and Canada, however, use the CUSIP numbering system that is similar to ISIN.

 The main features of this system are as follows: